iRayans/nearest-place/README.md

 ## Nearest-Place Project

-##### A Java + Quarkus API that searches for nearby restaurants, coffee shops, and other places using the Google Places API.
+#### A Java + Quarkus API that searches nearby restaurants, coffee shops, and other places using the Google Places API.
-It adds custom filtering and ranking, for example removing chain restaurants and showing the top-rated results.
+#### It adds simple filtering and ranking (e.g., removes chain restaurants and highlights top-rated results).
+Searches use a 5,000 m radius (5 km).

 ## Purpose
 I wanted an easy way to find good nearby places, but also filter out certain types (like chain restaurants) and sort them in a more useful way.